ibm-cloud-docs/ContinuousDelivery/git_locally.md

 5. Type `git clone`, paste the URL, and press Enter.

-6. If you are prompted for authentication, enter the appropriate information, as defined in the table above.
+6. If you are prompted for authentication, enter the appropriate information, as defined in the previous table.

 After the download is complete, you have a local version of the files in your repo.
 For more information about using Git, [see the Git documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")]](http://git-scm.com/doc){: new_window}.